mui/material-ui/docs/src/pages/components/tabs/tabs.md

 Note that you can restore the scrollbar with `visibleScrollbar`.

-## Nav Tabs
+## Nav tabs

-By default, tabs use a `button` element, but you can provide your own custom tag or component.
+By default, tabs use a `button` element, but you can provide your custom tag or component.
 Here's an example of implementing tabbed navigation:

-{{"demo": "pages/components/tabs/NavTabs.js", "bg": true}}
+{{"demo": "pages/components/tabs/NavTabs.js"}}

-## Icon Tabs
+## Icon tabs

 Tab labels may be either all icons or all text.